-PinkSCAN is Pink Elephant’s ITSM Maturity Assessment & Benchmarking Service.
-You can measure as few or as many processes as deemed fit for purpose.
-PinkSCAN an independent, objective assessment of ITSM Process maturity, as compared to ITIL Best Practices.
-Measurement is indispensable to good management, especially in today’s competitive environment, and more than ever, IT needs to deliver efficient and cost effective services to the business.
+PinkSCAN is Pink Elephant’s IT Service Management (ITSM) maturity assessment and benchmarking service.
+You can measure as few or as many processes as deemed fit-for-purpose.
+PinkSCAN an independent, objective assessment of ITSM process maturity, as compared to ITIL® best practices.
+Measurement is indispensable to good management, especially in today’s competitive environment and, more than ever, IT needs to deliver efficient and cost-effective services to the business.
 Whether the driver is internal service improvement, achieving a quality standard, or meeting compliance regulations, having a benchmark of current state is essential for any improvement programme.
 This baseline is the point from which future improvements and progress can be measured.
-The standard PinkSCAN maturity assessment service provides a baseline of the maturity of ITSM processes and, allows informed decisions to be made to drive continual service improvement.[/vc_column_text][heading text=”The PinkSCAN Maturity Model” tag=”h2″]
+The standard PinkSCAN maturity assessment service provides a baseline of the maturity of ITSM processes and allows informed decisions to be made to drive continual service improvement.[/vc_column_text][heading text=”The PinkSCAN Maturity Model” tag=”h2″]

-PinkSCAN provides an initial assessment of current IT Service Management processes based on the notion that IT services must provide optimum support to the business processes of a company.
+PinkSCAN provides an initial assessment of current ITSM processes based on the notion that IT services must provide optimum support to the business processes of a company.
 It therefore focuses on assessing how effectively the IT processes are currently meeting this goal and in support of this approach, attention is also given to the culture within IT.
-This provides an indication of the department’s service focus and also a survey of the cultural climate in which your personnel perceive they work.
-Understanding their perception gives you the means to implement changes quickly and with the acceptance and support of your teams.
+This provides an indication of the department’s service focus and also a review of the cultural climate in which your personnel perceive they work.
+Understanding their perception gives you the means to quickly implement changes with the acceptance and support of your teams.

 Understanding the culture of the organisation will also allow you to create a suitable change and communication programme.
 It is imperative to focus upon the people element of any programme to avoid project failure.

-Resistance to change is commonplace and can be extremely disruptive when embarking upon organisational change programmes, such as an ITlL implementation.
-A scenario to be avoided is where change splits an organisation into two opposing sides – the side initiating the change, as against the side which has to undergo the change.
-Pink Elephant rate the work of John P Kotter, who is a professor of Leadership at the Harvard Business School in Boston.
-In 1995 John Kotter wrote an article for the Harvard Business Review entitled ‘Leading change: Why Transformation efforts fail’ (HBR March-April 1995).
+Resistance to change is commonplace and can be extremely disruptive when embarking upon organisational change programmes, such as an ITIL implementation.
+A scenario to be avoided is where change splits an organisation into two opposing sides – the side initiating the change versus the side that has to undergo the change.
+Pink Elephant rates the work of John P. Kotter who is a professor of leadership at the Harvard Business School in Boston.
+In 1995, Kotter wrote an article for the Harvard Business Review entitled “Leading Change: Why Transformation Efforts Fail” (HBR March-April 1995).

 To learn more about how Pink Elephant can help you define, drive and realise your ITSM vision, contact us.